 - being overweight

 - exercising excessively

-exposure to high temperatures, such as in hot tubs, have also been shown to affect sperm count.
+In men, exposure to environmental toxins, such as pesticides, and exposure to high temperatures, such as in hot tubs, have also been shown to affect sperm count.

 How Is Infertility Diagnosed?